Ceramic formers production/manufacturing process consists of the following 10 steps.

 2. Glaze and Mould:

 The glaze preparation department works parallel to body preparation.
-It produces multiple colored glazes (applied at the base of the former) and white glaze or transparent glaze for body coating.
+It produces multiple colored glazes (applied at the base of the former) and a white or transparent glaze for body coating.
 Color glazes are normally purchased as ready-mix formulations and milled in-house.
-This helps manufacturers to reduce inventory of multiple stains.
-White glaze/ Transparent glaze raw materials are loaded into a ball mill and milled.
-Once glaze passes the residue test , then it is sieved through a 200-mesh sieve, and supplied for the glazing process.
+This helps manufacturers to reduce inventory of multiple color stains inventories.
+White glaze/transparent glaze raw materials are loaded into a ball mill and milled.
+Once the glaze passes the residue test, then it is sieved through a 200-mesh sieve and supplied for the glazing process.

 3. Casting & Drying:

 The casting department uses mould from the moulding department and the slip from the storage tank to make the cast pieces.
 The cast time takes 30–45 minutes, after the excess slip is drained from the mould.
-Then the piece in the mould let for another 30-45 minutes drying based on the slip drying behaviour and the atmospheric temperature.
-Once cast pieces get enough strength to handle , the pieces demoulded from the mould and kept in the rack or a conveyor.
+Then the piece in the mould let for another 30-45 minutes to dry based on the slip drying behaviour and the atmospheric temperature.
+Once cast pieces get enough strength to handle , the pieces are demoulded from the mould and kept in the rack or on a conveyor.

 4. Slot Cutting & Fettling:

-• Slot cutting: Ensures the base hole is accurate for conveyor mounting during glove production.
-A slot-cutting machine with blades is used to smooth the base hole in the pieces without any clay edges and the generated clay particle will be removed and de-dusted.
-This process is to ensure that the bases of the former can be mounted during the end use in the production.
+- Slot cutting: Ensures the base hole is accurate for conveyor mounting during glove production.
+A slot-cutting machine with blades is used to smooth the base hole in the pieces without any clay edges, and the generated clay particle will be removed and de-dusted.
+This process is to ensure that the bases of the former can be mounted during their end use in production.

-• Fettling: The clay edges in the plaster mould joint will be removed using a knife.
+- Fettling: The clay edges in the plaster mould joint will be removed using a knife.
 This process reduces the wet finishing.
-Once fettling is completed the piece will be sent to finishing and inspection.
+Once fettling is complete, the piece will be sent for finishing and inspection.

 5. Finishing & Inspection: